Industrial architecture

 Walter Baker & Company located in Dorchester, Massachusetts along the Neponset River.
 The company was founded in 1780 and is one of the first companies in the United States to produce chocolate.

 Industrial architecture is the design and construction of buildings facilitating the needs of the industrial sector.
 The architecture revolving around the industrial world uses a variety of building designs and styles to consider the safe flow, distribution and production of goods and labor.
 Such buildings rose in importance with the Industrial Revolution, starting in Britain, and were some of the pioneering structures of modern architecture.
 Many of the architectural buildings revolving around the industry allowed for processing, manufacturing, distribution, and the storage of goods and resources.
-Architects also have to consider the safety measurements and workflow to ensure the smooth flow within the work environment located in the building.
+Architects also have to consider the safety measures and workflow to ensure the smooth flow within the work environment located in the building.

 Industrial architect

 Industrial architects specialize in designing and planning of industrial buildings or infrastructure.
 They integrate different processes, machinery, equipment and industrial building code requirements into functional industrial buildings.
-They follow quality standards to ensure that industrial building are safely built for production or human use.
+They follow quality standards to ensure that industrial buildings are safely built for production or human use.
 Industrial architects are responsible for the design and planning of the following: markets, warehouses, factories, processing plants, power plants, commercial facilities, etc.